BITCOIN

 What is Bitcoin used for?

-Bitcoin is being accepted by more and more merchants and businesses worldwide, both online and offline.
+Bitcoin is being accepted by an increasing number of merchants and businesses worldwide, both online and offline.
 It can be used for everything from small purchases to large transfers.

-Many people buy Bitcoin as a speculative asset or long-term investment because they hope for further appreciation.
+Many people buy Bitcoin as a speculative asset or long-term investment, hoping for further appreciation.

-In countries with unstable currencies, Bitcoin is often used as a safe haven to protect assets from loss of value.
+In countries with unstable currencies, Bitcoin is often used as a safe-haven asset to protect individuals’ wealth.

 What makes Bitcoin unique?